ga4gh/va-spec/docs/source/core-information-model/index.rst

 .. figure:: ../images/core-im-class-hierarchy.png

+   Core-IM Class Hierarchy

-**Legend** Figure 1: Hierarchical structure of classes and attributes comprising the domain-agnostic Core-IM.
+   **Legend** Hierarchical structure of classes and attributes comprising the domain-agnostic Core-IM.
 Note that a hierarchy of Domain Entity classes has been defined to represent things like Genes, Conditions, and Therapeutic Procedures.
 This if described separately `here <https://github.com/ga4gh/va-spec/edit/1.x/docs/source/core-information-model/entities/domain-entities/index.rst>`_.

 .. toctree::
     :maxdepth: 6